prius2055/Hello-Microverse/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

-> Describe how a new developer could make use of your project.
+> To get the make use of this project files, follow the steps below.

-To get a local copy up and running, follow these steps.
+To get a local copy up and running

 ### Prerequisites